Hat-trick: Use

+Bat and ball games

 Baseball

 In the past, the term was occasionally used to describe when a player struck out three times in a baseball game, and the term golden sombrero was more commonly used when a player struck out four times in a game.

 In recent years, hat trick has been more often used to describe when a player hits three home runs in a game.

 For example, on 29 August 2015, Toronto Blue Jays fans celebrated Edwin Encarnación's third home run of the game by throwing hats onto the field, similar to the tradition in ice hockey.

 Cricket

-A hat-trick occurs in cricket when a bowler takes three wickets with consecutive deliveries.
+A hat-trick occurs in cricket when an individual bowler takes three wickets with consecutive deliveries in the same match.